igoogolx/lux-docs/docs/faq.md

 ### Why not clash.meta?

-Clash.meat is a forked clash project.
-It supports tun and more proxy protocols.
+Clash.meat is a forked clash project that supports tun and more proxy protocols.
-The reason is that clash is lighter and more stable.
+The reason is that clash is more lightweight and more stable we don't want to reinvent the wheel.

 ### Does lux use fake ip?